neolit123/ta-gen/README.md

   -help: this screen
 ```

-if you specify -gui and don't specify -in and -out the app becomes semi-GUI
+If you specify -gui and don't specify -in and -out the app becomes semi-GUI
 and it will ask you where to find the source files and where to write the
 output PNG / XML pair.

-for a usage example see ./test
+For a usage example see ./test